Swingjugend

-The Swing Youth (Swingjugend) were a group of jazz and swing lovers in Germany formed in Hamburg in 1939.
+The Swing Youth (Swingjugend) were a youth counterculture of jazz and swing lovers in Germany formed in Hamburg in 1939.
 Primarily active in Hamburg and Berlin, they were composed of 14- to 21-year-old Germans, mostly middle or upper-class students, but also including some in the working class.
-They admired the "American way of life", defining themselves in swing music and opposing the National-Socialist ideology, especially the Hitler Youth (Hitlerjugend).
+They admired the "American way of life", defining themselves in swing music and opposing Nazism, especially the Hitler Youth (Hitlerjugend).
 They loosely structured themselves into “clubs” with names such as the Harlem Club, the OK Gang, and the Hot Club.
-This underground subculture, distinctly nonconformist with a focus on African-American music was active in the German youth scene.
-Despite being largely apolitical and unstructured, the Swing Youth were targeted and, in some cases repressed by the Nazi Government.
+This underground subculture, distinctly nonconformist with a focus on African-American music, was active in the German youth scene.
+Despite being largely apolitical and unstructured, the Swing Youth were targeted and, in some cases, repressed by the Nazi government.

 Name

 The name Swingjugend was a parody of the numerous youth groups that were organised by the Nazis, such as the Hitlerjugend.
 The youth also referred to themselves as Swings or Swingheinis ("Swingity"); members were called "Swing-Boy", "Swing-Girl" or "Old-Hot-Boy".